 - Where did you attend law school?

 By asking such questions, you ensure that you obtain a lawyer that will work for you.
 If an attorney is annoyed that you have so many questions, it might signal that they are not the right fit for you.

 At Musca Law Firm we will work hard to bring you the results you want for your case.
 We are not afraid of negotiations and always develop a strong case for our clients.
 Our firm has over 150 years of collective experience.
 We want to obtain the best results for your case and will fight hard to do so.
 Please call us today!

 RESULT: After already successfully restoring the client’s driving privileges, we filed a Motion to Suppress.
-The motion challenged the validity of police producing only one blood test result when two are required by the Florida’s administrative code.
-The motion also attacked the officer’s lack of probable cause to believe our client was driving under the influence.
+The motion challenged the validity of police producing only one blood test result when two were required by Florida’s administrative code.
+The motion also attacked the officer’s lack of probable cause to believe our client was driving under the influence (DUI).
 Our diligent efforts forced the prosecutor to drop all charges.
 DUI TOTALLY DISMISSED!